dials/data-files/image_examples/README.md

 `SACLA-MPCCD-run197287-0-nexus.h5`
 - Courtesy of Takanori Nakane (2024)
 - 3 images from CXI.DB entry 221, https://cxidb.org/id-221.html
-- Images reformated as NeXus NXmx format by Takanori Nakane, including parameter data_scale_factor, which accounts for a gain of 10
+- Images reformatted as NeXus NXmx format by Takanori Nakane, including parameter data_scale_factor, which accounts for a gain of 10